 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

 A decadent dessert that’s lightened up and gluten-free.
 And don’t forget gorgeous!
+Each delicious crepe is layered with buttercream and topped with tangy lemon curd!
 Who wants a slice?

 So yeah, this cake.

 It’s like, probably the most amazing cake I’ve ever had.
 And I have tasted a lot of cakes in my time.

 Lemon is my everything right now.
 Yup, it just bumped out peanut butter for my number 1 favorite.
 Ok, let’s not get crazy.
 It’s neck and neck.
 But you get the idea.
 I am loving all the lemon things right now.

 Just saying, this cake will be PERFECT for Mother’s Day.
 Guaranteed, you will be the favorite child.

 Remember a few weeks ago when I shared that lemon curd with you guys?